Ginger66/icml-social-2026-bridgingOSS/README.md

 ## OSS Projects Represented

-vLLM-Omni · openYuanrong · verl-omni · openJiuwen — with more to be announced.
+vLLM-Omni · openYuanrong · verl-omni · openJiuwen — with more to be announced

 ## Call for Talks